 Money muling 101: Recognize and avoid this increasingly common scam

 Many of us have fallen for a scam before.
 Perhaps you clicked a phony email link or gave your information to the wrong person.
 If you’re lucky, the experience was resolved quickly with minimal personal cost.
-Unfortunately, one increasingly common scam has steep legal and financial consequences for everyone involved.
-Becoming a money mule, unwittingly or not, could have serious consequences such as a variety of legal issues, fines and fees, possible incarceration and the potential to permanently damage your financial standing.
+Unfortunately, one increasingly common scam can have steep legal and financial consequences.
+Becoming a money mule, unwittingly or not, could lead to legal charges, fines and fees, identity theft, damage to your finances and even possible incarceration.

 So how can you avoid becoming the victim of money muling?
 Here’s what you need to know.